lncodes/design-pattern-singleton-csharp/docs/CONTRIBUTING.md

 # Contribution Guidelines
-Thank you for your interest in contributing to **{{REPOSITORY_NAME}}** by Last Night Codes!
+Thank you for your interest in contributing to **singleton-design-pattern-csharp** by Last Night Codes!
 Your support is crucial to this project growth.
 To ensure everything goes smoothly, please follow these guidelines.

 ## 📝 Report Issues
 Reporting issues is crucial for maintaining the quality of the project.
 To ensure that issues are properly addressed, follow these steps:

-1. Before reporting a new issue, look through the project’s [issue tracker]({{REPOSITORY_URL}}/issues) to check if the issues has already been reported.
+1. Before reporting a new issue, look through the project’s [issue tracker](https://github.com/lncodes/singleton-design-pattern-csharp/issues) to check if the issues has already been reported.

 2. If the issue is not reported, create a new issue using the relevant template:
    - For issue related to error, such as unexpected behavior or crashes, use the [Error Issue Template](https://github.com/lncodes/.github/blob/main/.github/ISSUE_TEMPLATE/error-issue-template.md).